Munoon/Restaurant-REST-Voting-System/README.md

 [DEVELOPING] REST service to vote for restaurants

-All API info you may find on [github wiki](https://github.com/Munoon/Restaurant-REST-Voting-System/wiki).

 This is a [JavaOPS](http://javaops.ru/reg/topjava) graduation project.

+To use this app you may use my [Postman Project](https://www.getpostman.com/collections/3e92cc8f53c7df7f1286).

 ## Task
 Design and implement a REST API using Hibernate/Spring/SpringMVC (or Spring-Boot) **without frontend**.